Altruix/Altruix/README.md

 ## String Session

 It's not necessary until you host the bot.
 You can get the String Session after you are done with hosting.
-Just run the AltruiX Assistant bot and walk through the steps.
+Just run the Altruix Assistant bot and walk through the steps.

 ## Required Variables